 Erica Simmons

-Erica Simmons (The Mindful Child Initiative): Erica is a native of the Lehigh Valley and has been practicing yoga and mindfulness for more than 20 years and became a RYT 200 about five years ago.
+Erica Simmons (The Mindful Child Initiative): Erica is a native of the Lehigh Valley and has been practicing yoga and mindfulness for more than twenty years, becoming a RYT 200 about five years ago.
 She is also a school counselor in the Allentown School District and is currently at Sheridan Elementary School.
 Erica has seen firsthand the power of mindfulness in the schools.

 Alicen Arnold

-Alicen Arnold (The Mindful Child Initiative): Alicen is a Licensed Professional Counselor, certified 500-hour yoga teacher, and mindfulness educator with over 20 years of experience in mental health.
+Alicen Arnold (The Mindful Child Initiative): Alicen is a licensed professional counselor, certified five-hundred-hour yoga teacher, and mindfulness educator with more than twenty years of experience in mental health.
 She holds a master’s degree in Education from the University of Pittsburgh and has trained extensively with the Himalayan Institute of Yoga Science and Philosophy.
 Her teaching blends modern psychology, yoga philosophy, movement, mindfulness, and meditation in a way that’s both powerful and approachable.
 Alicen enjoys creating customized programs for different groups and settings.
 Her goal is to help people of all ages find calm and balance—even in challenging times—through breath, awareness, and gentle movement.

 Nia Watson